MicrosoftDocs/power-platform/power-platform/alm/git-integration/connecting-to-git.md

 ## Connect Dataverse to Git

 To connect your Dataverse environment to Git, bind your environment to a project in Azure DevOps.
 You can bind your environment to a project using either environment or solution binding.
-You can read more about the differences between environment and solution binding in the following sections.
+To learn more about the differences between environment and solution binding, go to [How to choose between environment and solution binding](#how-to-choose-between-environment-and-solution-binding).

 1. Sign in to [Power Apps](https://make.powerapps.com) and then go to **Solutions**.
-1. On the **Solutions** page, select **Connect to Git** on the command bar.
+1. In the **Solutions** area, select **Connect to Git** on the command bar.
 1. Select either [**Environment**](#environment-binding) or [**Solution**](#solution-binding) from the connection type options, and select your Azure DevOps organization and project.
    > [!IMPORTANT]
    > Once set, these settings can't be changed.